jprtugal/HW4/README.md

 # HW4

 ## Overview:
-This package generates both a life table and a survivorship curve, given only  few vectors.
+This package improves upon the existing LifeTable Function from the MortalityLaws package.
+What it does is generate both a life table and a survivorship curve, given only  few vectors.
 The input parameters are x, which is time (most oven measured by peoples' ages, but can also be a vector of continuous years), Dx, which is the total number of incidences (deaths) occurring in that time interval, and Dx, the mortality rate for that time interval.
 Other parameters that can be modified are initpop, which is the initial sample population, and ax, (explained later), which is a vector with a default value of .5

 To be able to run the package without issues, other additional packages are needed.
 THey are: "MortalityLaws", "ggplot2", and "bench".
 RElevant code: